-The S&P/TSX Composite Index is reviewed each quarter — at that time additions or removals can be made.
-To be eligible for addition to the index, a security must have had a volume-weighted average price of C$1 over the past three months and over the last three trading days of the month end prior to the index committee’s quarterly review.
+The S&P/TSX Composite Index is reviewed each quarter — at that time, additions or removals can be made.
+To be eligible for addition, a security must have had a volume-weighted average price of C$1 over the past three months and over the last three trading days of the month end prior to the index committee’s quarterly review.
 It must also represent a weight of 0.05 percent of the index at a minimum.

 Securities that cannot be included in the S&P/TSX Composite Index include those issued by mutual fund corporations, preferred shares, warrants and all other types of securities that the index committee decides are inappropriate.
-Securities that have been listed on the TSX for fewer than six months are also ineligible for inclusion.
+Securities that have been listed on the TSX for fewer than six months are also ineligible for inclusion in the index.

 Securities may be removed from the index if they fall beneath the index committee’s buffer criteria.
 To remain eligible, securities must maintain a volume-weighted average price above C$1 over the three months leading up to a quarterly review.
-They must also maintain a minimum index weight of 0.025 percent three days prior to the review as well as 0.25 liquidity.
+They must also maintain a minimum index weight of 0.025 percent three days prior to the review, as well as liquidity of 0.25.
 Securities may also be removed at the discretion of the index committee at any other time.

 S&P/TSX Composite Index sectors

 There are 11 categories of securities included in the index: financial, energy, materials, industrial, consumer discretionary, telecommunication services, healthcare, consumer staples, utilities, information technology and real estate.
-The index has many financial and energy constituents, followed by the materials and industrial categories.
-The index’s performance therefore heavily reflects how those industries are doing, and disturbances in the economy or oil price dips can have a big impact.
+The index has the most financial and energy constituents, followed by the materials and industrial categories.
+Its performance therefore heavily reflects how those industries are doing, and disturbances in the economy or oil price dips can have a big impact.

-Financials represent 34.5 percent of the index, and the index’s top constituent by weight is the Royal Bank of Canada (TSX:RY).
-The Royal Bank provides personal and commercial banking, as well as insurance, corporate and investment banking, transaction processing services and wealth management.
+The financial market represents 28.6 percent of the index, and its top constituent by weight is the Royal Bank of Canada (TSX:RY,NYSE:RY).
+The bank provides personal and commercial banking, as well as insurance, corporate and investment banking, transaction processing services and wealth management.
 Its investment banking services are ranked among the best in the world by several organizations.

-Materials securities make up 11.5 percent of the index.
-The sector is heavily populated with mining and agriculture securities.
-One notable company in this category is Agrium (TSX:AGU), an agricultural nutrient and equipment provider.
-Agrium is currently in the midst of a merger with Potash Corporation of Saskatchewan (TSX:POT,NYSE:POT), another major provider of agricultural production materials.
-The new company will soon change its name to Nutrien.
+Materials securities make up 14.1 percent of the index; the sector is heavily populated with mining and agriculture companies.
+One notable company in this category is Nutrien (TSX:NTR,NYSE:NTR), an agricultural nutrient and equipment provider.
+It is a new company born out of a merger between Agrium and Potash Corporation of Saskatchewan, which was completed in January 2018.

-Telecommunication services securities comprise 4.9 percent of the index and include notable companies like BCE (TSX:BCE).
+Telecommunication services securities comprise 5.8 percent of the S&P/TSX Composite Index and include notable companies like BCE (TSX:BCE,NYSE:BCE).
 BCE is best known for its ownership of Canadian telecommunication property Bell.
-The company’s first-quarter report notes a 17-percent increase in free cash flow over last year and net earnings of C$725 million, down 4.4 percent.
-BCE attributes its earnings decrease to its recent acquisition of Manitoba Telecom Services.

 8. Consumer staples

-Consumer staples represent 3.9 percent of the index.
-Maple Leaf Foods (TSX:MFI) is a company operating in the meat products and agribusiness sectors.
+Consumer staples represent 4.4 percent of the index.
+Maple Leaf Foods (TSX:MFI,OTC Pink:MLFNF) is a company in the meat products and agribusiness sectors.
 It is Canada’s leading consumer packaged meats company, operating several brands and partnering with many sister brands as well.
-It exports to more than 20 global markets, including the US and markets in Asia.
+It exports to more than 20 global markets, including the US and certain markets in Asia.

-The real estate sector occupies roughly 3 percent of the composite index.
+The real estate sector occupies 3 percent of the index.
 First Capital Realty (TSX:FCR) is one of the securities involved in this space.
 The company specializes in hybrid properties combining living space with retail and commercial properties.
-Its annual report notes that the company has invested roughly C$655 million into acquiring new properties with special emphasis on the downtown core of Toronto.

 This is an updated version of an article originally published by the Investing News Network in 2014.